inab/software-id-goldstandard/README.md

-# Software Identity Resolution Benchmark – Gold Standard
+# Software Id Resolution benchmark – Gold Standard

-This repository contains the **gold-standard annotations** used to evaluate software metadata identity resolution in life sciences.
+This repository contains the gold-standard annotations used to evaluate software metadata identity resolution in life sciences.

 ## Contents